 Lying on the border of the historic counties of Denbighshire and Flintshire, it might be simpler to put St Asaph into the modern county of Clwyd, which combines the two.

 With a population barely larger than an average village, it achieved City status in the Queen's Diamond Jubilee celebrations of 2012.
 Though small by comparison with other historic cathedrals, St Asaph's Cathedral (LL17 0RD) dominates the city and gives it a status out of all proportion to its size.
 Mainly built of yellowish grey Welsh sandstone it has been patched up in places with a redder version, especially around the top of the tower.

-Standing in front north side is the octagonal Translators Memorial to churchmen associated with the translation of the Bible into Welsh, with a small statue set into a niche on each face.
+Standing in front on the north side is the octagonal Translators Memorial to churchmen associated with the translation of the Bible into Welsh, with a small statue set into a niche on each face.
 Prominent among them is William Morgan (1545-1604), who produced the 1588 translation of the whole Bible.
-He spent his final years here year as bishop and is buried beneath the high altar of the cathedral.
+He spent his final years here year as bishop and is buried beneath the high altar.
 He is shown with bishop's mitre and holding his precious translation.
 William Salesbury (c1520-1584), whose New Testament translation was published in 1567 is also featured.
-The memorial was erected in 1588 to commemorate the 300th anniversary of the Morgan Bible.
+The memorial was erected in 1888 to commemorate the 300th anniversary of the Morgan Bible.

 Inside the cathedral, there seems to be no memorial to Morgan, but a display case of Bibles has a copy of his 1588 translation, of which only 20 are still in existence.